blizzhackers/kolbot-SoloPlay/README.md

 ![image](https://user-images.githubusercontent.com/60308670/124204971-36979300-daae-11eb-84e1-5c424dc36578.png)

 ## What is this?
-This is my version of SoloLeveling forked from the master branch on 6/30/2021.
+This is my version of SoloLeveling cloned from the master branch on 6/30/2021.
 Everything from then on is my code unless otherwise stated.
+My verison includes new builds, bug fixes, feature updates, and more.

 If you are enjoying my version consider supporting me at https://www.buymeacoffee.com/theBGuy